GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/carbonStorage/spe11b/Example.rst

 .. _KRPCSection:

-//Here we will show a part of the _include\/_.
-Discussion about NIST

 The capillary and residual trapping in such a multi-facies reservoir occurs due to the heterogeneous properties.
 For instance, jumping from anticline facies \#5 to the upper layers a large entry pressure has to be reached.
 The box A is the design such that it can monitor the expected trapped *CO2* dissolving and making the surrounding brine heavier.
 This then will result in sinking brine and start convective